Infant Sleeping Guidelines

 Why You Should Stay Focused on Self-Care

 It’s totally normal to want to focus all your extra attention on being with your newborn during their first weeks.
-But after a c-section, making room for your own recovery and health also needs to be a priority.
+But after a C-section, making room for your own recovery and health also needs to be a priority.

 Remember that by taking care of yourself, you’re taking care of your family.